 Every state requires the signer to personally appear before you during the notarization.
 That’s crucial because it helps protect your signer, your employer, anyone relying on the notarization and you against potential fraud and liability.
 It also allows you to complete other steps in a proper notarization.

-Step 2: Check The Document
+Step 2: Check the document

 Challenge — Scanning or reading the document.
 Because this step has sometimes been referred to as "scanning the document," some Notaries mistake it to mean actually scanning the document into their computer to have a digital copy.
 Other Notaries see this step as requiring them to read the entire document.
 Neither is true.